 In the organic chemistry of the second year of the A level course students extend their study of functional group chemistry to include the carbonyl group, and carboxylic acids and their derivatives.
 The study of isomerism is further developed by adding optical isomerism, the second type of stereoisomerism, to that of geometric isomerism studied in the first year of the course.

-Another two mechanisms are added to the student's repertoire.
-Nucleophilic addition to aldehydes and ketones, and addition-elimination to carboxylic acids and their derivatives.
+The mechanisms covered in this list are; nucleophilic addition to aldehydes and ketones, and addition-elimination to carboxylic acids and their derivatives.
 In both mechanisms the initial step is addition of a nucleophile to the carbonyl carbon.
-In the case of aldehydes and ketones hydorgen and alkyl groups are not good enough leaving groups for the intermediate to undergo elimination to restore the carbonyl group and so an alcohol is produced.
+In the case of aldehydes and ketones hydrogen and alkyl groups are not good enough leaving groups for the intermediate to undergo elimination to restore the carbonyl group and so an alcohol is produced.

 Aldehydes and ketones, and carboxylic acids and derivatives, share the carbonyl functional group and therefore are compiled together in this list.